angelueb/clustertut/content/Practical Examples/example_gpu-conda.md

 ## Cloning the RL-Medical Github repository

 Next, we get the RL-Medical code from Github.
-Since in this example we are going to use tha sample data that comes with the tool, we are going to place it in the /cscratch storage system:
+Since in this example we are going to use the sample data that comes with the tool, we are going to place it in the `/cscratch` storage system:

 ```bash
 [angel@avicenna ~]$ cd /cscratch/angel/tutorial/